 By simply monitoring what’s going in and out of your bank monthly, you get a rational idea of your overall financial condition.

-This includes your income, expenses, emergency deposits, loans, mortgages, insurances, taxes, and much more!
+This includes your income, expenses, emergency deposits, loans, mortgages, insurance, taxes, and much more!

 Most people think of budgeting as a cumbersome task.